SahilPrajapati/DesiBingo/README.md

 - The two players(client1 and client2) are connected to a server using [Socket Programming in Python.](https://www.geeksforgeeks.org/socket-programming-python/)
 - All the communication between the two players is done by server.
 - When one player mark it's own board's number then that number is sent to the server which further send it to both the players to make changes in their boards correspondingly.
-- When one player or both have cut all the letter's of "BINGO", then depending upon the rules mentioned above the result is shown.
+- When one player or both have cut all the letters of "BINGO", then depending upon the rules mentioned above the result is shown.

 __To understand in detail how all these things are implemented, the code is uploaded with comments.__